 Once you know where your credit stands, take an in depth look at your finances to determine a monthly budget for a car.
 Don’t forget to factor in regular maintenance costs as well.
 Setting a budget before you begin to shop will help you stay on track and prevent you from agreeing to an option that isn’t affordable.

 Finding the right car is only one step in the process.
-You should also shop around to find the best auto loan terms and interest rate.
+Separately, you should shop around for the financing.
+Look for the best loan terms and interest rate.

 Some lenders may perform a soft credit inquiry to pre-qualify you while others may perform a hard inquiry.
 Hard inquiries may lower your credit score.
 However, lenders will view multiple inquiries from similar creditors as one inquiry if they happen within 14-45 days.
 Shopping for rates shouldn’t negatively impact your score.

 Purchasing a used car is a great way to save money when you’re on a budget.
 Before you buy a used vehicle, do some research into its history.
-Websites like CARFAX have comprehensive reports on a car’s history and include things like accidents, odometer readings, number of owners, and service records.
+CARFAX provides comprehensive reports on a car’s history and includes information related to accidents, odometer readings, number of owners, and service records.
 You want your car to be safe and reliable, so it’s important to get this information.

 It’s always a good idea to have a mechanic do an inspection before you buy.
-Spending some extra money now could end up saving you thousands on repairs later on.
+Spending some extra money in advance, could end up saving you thousands on repairs later on.

 Even if you’re familiar with the make and model of the car, take it for a test drive to make sure there aren’t any notable issues before you commit to buying.